uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-In addition, the impressive powers of GPT-4 and future iterations may create an "AI divide" between those who have access to the new powers and learn to leverage the capabilities of these models versus those who do not have access.
+In addition, the impressive powers of GPT-4 and future iterations may contribute to an "AI divide" between those who have access to the new powers and can learn to leverage these models versus those who do not have access.
 Issues around privacy and provenance of human versus machine-generated content also need to be addressed.

 <br>